Sauko22/Unfalse-Engine/README.md

 - Models must be in the models folder and textures must be in textures folder

 ## Assignment 2 - Engine Editor

+### Scene Serialitzacion
+Saves and Load all the objects of the main window as a Scene.
+For that, we use the buttons found in the Time Management bar.

+### Time Management bar
+- Play/Stop: Allows to change the scene and return to the previous state.
+- Box : Activate/Desactivate box colliders
+- Empty GameObject: